petescode/fedora-workstation/README.md

 # Technical notes

-## Changes since last version
+## Recent changes
-The transition to GNOME 45 broke theme settings (usually found in Tweaks).
+The transition to GNOME 45 in Fedora 39 broke theme settings (usually found in Tweaks).
 More here: https://release.gnome.org/45/developers/
 Legacy applications and applications that use the latest versions of GTK4 now have different settings in the gnome file.
-See below for more details.
+See gnome_settings.yml section for more details.

 ## install_packages.yml